pulibrary/marc_cleanup/README.md

 # marc_cleanup
 A collection of Ruby methods to identify errors in MARC records and correct them automatically when possible.
 It also includes some methods to extract records from Voyager.
-Update 'credentials.rb' with the ODBC credentials to your database.
+Create 'credentials.rb' with the ODBC credentials to your database and place it in lib/marc_cleanup.

 ## Included methods
 ### Within record_dump.rb: